-There are two types of interpersonal protective orders:
+There are two types of interpersonal protective orders, temporary and final.

 A final interpersonal protective order can only be issued only after the abuser has an opportunity to attend a court hearing in which you and the abuser both have a chance to present evidence, witnesses, testimony, etc. If after a hearing, the judge finds that dating violence and abuse, sexual assault, or stalking has occurred, the judge can issue a final interpersonal protective order that can last up to three years.3 The order may also be renewed – see Can an order be extended? for more information.

 1 KRS § 456.040(1)(a)

 2 KRS § 456.040(2)(a)